tirth23/bookmyshow/server/README.md

 ### Email Composition: Email details, including sender, recipient, subject, and content, are composed.
 ### Sending Emails: The composed email is sent using the configured transport method.
 ### SendGrid provides the infrastructure for sending emails, ensuring high deliverability and providing analytics.
 Nodemailer simplies the process of composing and sending emails in Node.js applications.

+new
+web service
+connect with github
+select repo